chrisant996/clink/docs/clink.md

 - `word` is a partial string for the word under the cursor, corresponding to the argument being parsed:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
 - `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
 - `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
-- `user_data` is a table that the argmatcher can use to help it parse the input line.
+- `user_data` is a table that the argmatcher can use to help it parse the input line (see [Responding to Arguments in Argmatchers](#responsive-argmatchers) for details).
-    - Each argmatcher gets a separate `user_data` while the line is being parsed.
-    - All argmatchers within a command share a `user_data.shared_user_data` table, which allows linked argmatchers to data with each other within a command (only in Clink v1.6.10 and higher).

 The function doesn't return anything.